EddyLuten/line-breaker/notes.md

 ## Publishing

-Don't update the version number in `package.json`, but update `CHANGELOG.md`
+Don't update the version number in `package.json`, but update the changelog in README.md.

 Git add / commit, then: